I remember the first time I had a Southern tomato gravy: It was at my friend John Currence’s place, Big Bad Breakfast, in Oxford, Mississippi.

 Where I grew up, tomato gravy is Italian American slang for a tomato sauce, something not eaten at breakfast.
 Turns out Southern tomato gravy is simpler, homier and every bit as tasty as a good red sauce from back home in Jersey.

-I forgot about tomato gravy for a while, then I picked up a fantastic Southern cookbook called Victuals: An Appalachian Journey, with Recipes.
+After that breakfast, I forgot about tomato gravy for a while.
+Then I picked up a fantastic Southern cookbook called Victuals: An Appalachian Journey, with Recipes.
 I can’t say enough about this book, and as a descendant of Scots-Irish immigrants myself, reading about the deep food culture of Appalachia was engrossing.
 I quickly set about making leather britches, a/k/a dried green beans, as well as fermented sour corn.
-(Recipe for that to come!)

 And there it was, Southern tomato gravy.
 Bacon, onions, tomatoes, a splash of sorghum syrup for sweetness.
 Lots of cracked black pepper.
 I resolved to make it this time.